Cookie Consent by Free Privacy Policy Generator

 The legal requirement to meet the minimum 10% BNG requirement can be met on-site, off-site, by purchasing biodiversity units from a habitat bank or purchasing statutory biodiversity credits from the government (which is a last resort option), or a combination of these approaches.

-BNG Guidance for Applicants - Revised Draft March 2024
+BNG Guidance for Applicants - Approved

 Applicants for major and minor development are strongly advised to read the guidance before submitting an application.